AliBgisrs/Crop-Height-Metrics/README.md

 Description

-[if you are working with LIDAR or digital aerial photometry to extract the height of the plant, this tool would be helpful.
+[if you are working with LIDAR or digital aerial photogrametry to extract the height of the plant, this tool would be helpful.
 For using this tool, you need to have a feature layer of the boundary of your location or the boundary of the plots that you are working on it.
 This layer should have a field with the name of New_ID that shows the unique ID for your plots (plot number).
 In addition, you need to have an image format for DSM and DEM layers as input]

  ![image](https://github.com/AliBgisrs/Crop-Height-Metrics/assets/109620013/0bb313e2-a376-4bf5-9272-e085e0065293)